okta/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 yarn add -D @types/react-router-dom
 ```

 Okta's React SDK depends on [react-router](https://www.npmjs.com/package/react-router), hence the reason for installing `react-router-dom`.
-Configuring routing in `client/src/App.tsx` is a common practice, so replace its code with the TypeScript below that sets up Okta Auth.
+Configuring routing in `client/src/App.tsx` is a common practice, so replace its code with the TypeScript below that sets up authentication with Okta.

 ```typescript
 import * as React from 'react';